The Auto-Data Lake

 )

-Later, a different agent queries:
+Later, from a different agent:

 query_memory(query="docker deployment issues on sentinel")